C-Corpze/Img2Audio-Converter.js/README.md

 `jimp`
 `node-wav`

-Install through `npm install [library]`.
+Install through `npm install [library]` INSIDE this project's folder.

 Convert image to audio: `node imgtoaud.js convert [image.png]`

 Convert audio to image: `node audtoimg.js convert [audio.wav] resX resY`

-The `.blend` file is for quickly generating/rendering images to test the conversion with Blender.

 Note:

 -Converting audio to images still does not work properly.

 -I want to add more algorithms later, some may not be reversible.

+-All images/audio must be in the same folder as the `.js` files.

+-The `.blend` file is for quickly generating/rendering images to test the conversion with Blender, but any image will work.

+-Be warned that large images (4K and such) will generate very long `.wav`s (Roughly 3 minutes that can quickly take up lots of space on your hardrive.